gpminsight/asana-time-entries/README.md

 1. Set up your Asana Personal Access Token: The script uses Asana's Personal Access Token for authentication.
 Replace the `PERSONAL_ACCESS_TOKEN` variable in the script with your own Personal Access Token.

-2. Add your project GIDs: The script extracts data from multiple projects.
-Add your project GIDs to the `project_gids` list in the script.

-3. Run the script: Use Python 3 to run the script:
+2. Run the script: Use Python 3 to run the script:

 python3 asana_time_tracking.py

-4. Check the output: The script creates a CSV file named `report.csv` in the same directory, which contains the extracted time tracking data.
+3. Check the output: The script creates a CSV file named `report.csv` in the same directory, which contains the extracted time tracking data.

 ## Output